 …if someone says you’re doing it wrong from the reference point of their own experience, then you as an outsider writer just have to accept it and apologize or determine to try better/fail better.
 It bewilders me when people get defensive about criticisms leveled at their outsider work because isn’t that to be expected?
 I mean, as writers we already know that when we put something out there, not everyone is going to love it.
 That is just asking for the impossible.
 And that someone bothers to point out the fail is a sign that they wanted you to try harder or at least there was/is an expectation that you can do better than that.

 This might be not be easy, especially if you’re a writer of African descent and the criticism is coming from those across the Atlantic, or recent members of the African diaspora in the West.
 There’s a tendency to feel your ancestral rights, already so hard to hold onto, are being trampled upon.
 Plus, you were actually trying to do some good here, and spotlight Africa.
 You get enough marginalization from the larger fantasy community–now this?
-Worse, some critics may use this as an opportunity to rehash the very *tired* simplistic discourse on Africans VS African-Americans.
+Worse, some critics may use this as an opportunity to rehash the very *tired* simplistic discourse on Africans VS African-Americans, charging “appropriation” when that word rings hollow with regard to the black experience.
 All you wanted to do was write a good fantasy story, not get involved in politics!
 Still, ignoring these critics or becoming defensive does nothing to solve the problem.
 That most people who’ve read your work may not see a problem doesn’t deny there is one.
 There’s a long history here that quite understandably touches a raw nerve.
 And what you write may get a lot more scrutiny than if you’d just decided to stick to a European setting–where these dynamics aren’t necessarily in play.
 Them’s the breaks.
 In the end, it’s up to you to honestly examine your work and determine whether such criticisms have validity.
 But first, you have to at least listen.

 Ekaterina Sedia (Russian/USA) states this in no-nonsense terms: